 After a having a nap, we headed to Duli Beach, which I can’t recommend enough.
 It was completely empty, there was a little surf school renting boards and around 5 people in the water.
 Obviously I spent the rest of the day until it got dark catching waves!
 And also got a full body massage, it was a perfect day!

-How to get to Cebu: we flew directly from El Nido to Cebu Mactan Airport with Cebu Pacific Airlines.
+How to get to Cebu: we flew directly from El Nido to Cebu Mactan Airport with Cebu Pacific Airlines, and booked our flights through Skyscanner.
 Depending on where you are going, it might be more convenient to flight to Dumaguete, as most Oslob hotels organice cheap transfers from there, while from Mactan Airport it costs around 80€ for a private car.

 Where to stay in Cebu: we stayed for 2 nights at Oslob in Sumilon Bluewater Island Resort, because they have a sandbank and good snorkel.
 I absolutely DO NOT recommend staying here.
 We got food poisoning the first night, the island has a ferry bringing daytime-tourists every 30 minutes so there is absolutely no privacy, and prices are high.